-One of E’s favourite things to do was to empty our pots and pan cupboard and make a noise.
+One of E's favorite things to do was to empty our pots and pan cupboard and make a noise.
 She loved exploring the different sounds and finding which utensils made the loudest noise.

 2) Make use of the fridge

-We’ve always had magnets on the fridge for E to play with when we are in the kitchen.
-But the best Mum hack I found was that a whiteboard pen worked amazingly on our white fridge!
+We've always had magnets on the refrigerator for E to play with when we are in the kitchen.
+But the best Mom hack I found was that a whiteboard pen worked amazingly on our white refrigerator!
 E would spend ages sat mark-making and I knew it would be easy to wipe away when she was finished.

 3) Sensory Bottles

-Sensory bottles don’t have to be expensive.
-You can make your own quite easily with everyday kitchen items, and they keep the littles ones entertained for hours!
+Sensory bottles don't have to be expensive.
+You can make your own quite easily with everyday kitchen items, and they keep the little ones entertained for hours!
 Kids love to shake and make a noise.
-So why not add pasta, rice or a mixture of water, food colouring and baby oil to create a lava-lamp type sensory bottle.
+So why not add pasta, rice or a mixture of water, food coloring and baby oil to create a lava-lamp type sensory bottle.